redsach/redsach.github.io/_pages/visualise.md

 ![]() <img src="/images/final_3.png"  width="600">
 ## Shapley Values
 Machine Learning is revolutionising our lives, however much remains unknown about how these models work.
-Shapley Values help us understand how machines reasons.
-This helps us improve the interpretability of these techniques, whilst also ensuring ethical usage and safety.
+Shapley values help us understand how machines reason and thus we can better interpret the predictions they make.
+This is good for science, but it also helps ensure AI is ethical and safe.